 People who typically choose interest only loans are:

-An interest only mortgage in Burbank, CA is great for buyers who want to leverage their money elsewhere instead of locking it into a house payment.
+An El Paso, TX interest only mortgage is great for buyers who want to leverage their money elsewhere instead of locking it into a house payment.
 These home buyers are able to purchase the house of their dreams or investment property with a low mortgage payment.
 However, there can be interest only mortgage disadvantages as well.
 Keep in mind, that the mortgage payment goes towards interest and not the principal of the loan.
 Because of the unpredictability of the housing market, these home buyers can quickly find themselves underwater if the housing market drops.
 The tricky thing with these loans is that lenders and real estate agents do not know when the home prices will go up or down.
-One way home buyers in Burbank, CA can protect themselves with an interest only mortgage is by making a large down payment on the home to gain instant equity.
+One way El Paso, TX home buyers can protect themselves with an interest only mortgage is by making a large down payment on the home to gain instant equity.

 Remember that once the interest only time period expires, the buyer will be responsible for the principal as well as the rest of the interest.
 This could essentially balloon the home buyer's payment to something that they cannot afford and the loan could go into default causing foreclosure.

-Interest only loans in Burbank, CA were extremely popular during the housing boom in the early 2000’s.
+El Paso, TX Interest only loans were extremely popular during the housing boom in the early 2000’s.
 Since the crash of the housing market, new rules have been put in place and went into effect in January 2014.
 Interest only mortgages are banned from Qualified Mortgage status, which currently is designed to protect lenders against liability if the home owner defaults on the current loan.
 This means the home buyer will only get approved for the loan if they are very well qualified with a high credit score, substantial assets, and can provide a large down payment.